SPS Convocation 2024

 Will I be acknowledged during the virtual ceremony?

 Personalized content will be created for each graduate.
-Students will receive communication and an invitation to personalize your graduate slide.
+Students will receive communication and an invitation to personalize their graduate slide.

 Can I share my graduate slide on social media?